-The swimsuits worn by competitors shall comply with the ILS swimsuit standard defined in Section 8, and:
+The swimsuits worn by competitors shall comply with the ILS swimsuit standard defined in Section 8. and:

-- Be in good moral taste and not carry any symbol which may be considered offensive. - (ii) Comply with the commercial identification policy. - (iii) Both men and women competitors may wear "modesty" swimwear made of a textile woven fabric under their swimsuit, provided that no competitive advantage is gained.
-Any modesty swimwear shall be restricted to the short style for men and the two-piece style top and/or bottom for women. - (iv) Upon application for religious and/or cultural reasons, ILS shall consider the wearing of (non-body shaping) textile swimwear that covers a greater part of the body provided that such swimwear does not provide a competitive advantage.
+- Be in good moral taste and not carry any symbol which may be considered offensive. - Comply with the commercial identification policy. - Both men and women competitors may wear "modesty" swimwear made of a textile woven fabric under their swimsuit, provided that no competitive advantage is gained.
+Any modesty swimwear shall be restricted to the short style for men and the two-piece style top and/or bottom for women. - Upon application for religious and/or cultural reasons, the ILS shall consider the wearing of (non-body shaping) textile swimwear that covers a greater part of the body provided that such swimwear does not provide a competitive advantage.

-2.10.2 Protective clothing
+B. Protective clothing

 Except for swimmers in pool and ocean events, other protective clothing (e.g., shorts, vests, t-shirts, etc.) may be worn by competitors in both individual and team events unless otherwise prescribed by these rules or the event organising authority.
-Vests, t-shirts and shorts, long leg tights and/or leg stockings are only permitted to be worn in the pool line throw event and in non-swimming ocean events or non-swimming legs of team events.
+Vests, t-shirts and shorts, long leg tights, leg stockings and/or compression garments are only permitted to be worn in the pool line throw event and in non-swimming ocean/beach individual events or non-swimming legs of ocean/beach team events.